aws-samples/eks-workshop/content/beginner/091_iam-groups/test-cluster-access.md

 {{</output>}}

-## Swithing between different contexts
+## Switching between different contexts

 It is possible to merge several kubernetes API access in the same KUBECONFIG file, or just tell Kubectl several file to lookup at once: